 IC3R will provide a forum to coordinate evidence generation, synthesis, evaluation, and standard-setting for tumour classification worldwide.

-As an initiative of the World Health Organization (WHO) Classification of Tumours Group (WCT) at IARC, which produces the WHO Classification of Tumours series used by pathologists and cancer researchers worldwide, IC3R is uniquely situated to coordinate an international collaboration to assess tumour classification and cancer research worldwide.
+As an initiative of the World Health Organization (WHO) Classification of Tumours programme (WCT) at IARC, which produces the WHO Classification of Tumours series used by pathologists and cancer researchers worldwide, IC3R is uniquely situated to coordinate an international collaboration to assess tumour classification and cancer research worldwide.

 IC3R member institutions include universities, research centres, and other interested parties.
 Each member will assign representatives to discuss and coordinate international efforts for the provision of high-level, up-to-date evidence and to promote universal cancer classification standards.
 IC3R’s deliverables will have a high impact in the field of tumour classification and cancer research, changing the way tumours are classified and transforming cancer research into a more evidence-based practice.